Genius ERP: ready out-of-the-box for custom manufacturing.

 The term ERP was first used in the 1990s by the Gartner Group, but ERP systems have deep roots in the manufacturing industry, and can trace their history back to the MRP systems first developed in the 1960s.

-During the 1960s, manufacturers realized they needed a better way to manage, track and control their inventory, and computer technology was advancing to the point that it could satisfy these requirements.
-Basic software solutions, named MRP, or Material Requirements Planning systems, were developed to meet the needs of manufacturers.
+During the 1960s, manufacturers realized they needed a better way to manage, track and control their inventory management, and computer technology was advancing to the point that it could satisfy these requirements.
+Basic business software solutions, named MRP, or Material Requirements Planning systems, were developed to meet the needs of manufacturers.
 These systems helped manufacturers monitor inventory and reconcile balances, as well as included very basic manufacturing, purchasing, and delivery functions.

 Through the 1970s more and more manufacturers started to adopt MRP systems, and the systems themselves began to get more sophisticated.
 By the 1980s MRP systems evolved into what became known as MRP II (sometimes referred to as Manufacturing Resource Planning systems).
 These systems included the same functionalities as the original MRP systems, but also had expanded features and capabilities, making them better able to handle scheduling and production processes.